imduchuyyy/imduchuyyy.github.io/_tabs/about.md

 order: 4
 ---

-This is the place where I share everything I know about technology, cryptocurrency and a few other cool things 😗
+This is the place where I share everything I know about blockchain technology, cryptocurrency and a few other cool things 😗

 ## What on this blog